Heavy-Duty Equipment Results

 What is the Clean Off-Road Equipment Voucher Incentive Project (CORE)?
 The CORE Project was established to reduce price barriers, enabling users to adopt more zero-emission equipment.
 Created by the California Air Resources Board (CARB) in 2017, CORE provides point-of-sale discount vouchers that reduce the purchase cost of equipment operated in California.
 CORE Project vouchers make zero-emission equipment as affordable as their traditional fossil-fueled counterparts at the point of sale.
 Funded equipment includes off-road equipment used at ports, rail yards, distribution centers, freight facilities, construction sites, and agricultural industries.
 CARB recognizes that this equipment has the proven ability to reduce criteria and greenhouse gas pollutants in California and aims to accelerate the penetration of this cleaner equipment to help meet clean-air regulations and climate change goals.
 The CORE Project is part of the California Climate Investments, a statewide initiative that invests Cap and Trade dollars.

 Who are eligible purchasers?
-Due to current budget constraints, funding for CORE for Fiscal Year 2024-25 funds (anticipated to launch in Summer 2025) will be limited to small businesses and public agencies as eligible purchasers.
+Due to current budget constraints, funding for CORE for Fiscal Year 2024-2025 funds was limited to small businesses and public agencies as eligible purchasers.
 This temporary restriction is intended to ensure that limited program resources are directed toward applicants most in need of financial support for zero-emission equipment deployment.

 How can I be notified of CORE news and events?
 Sign up for the CORE Project listserv by completing the Contact Us form.